ImChong/Pratice_Cmake/README.md

 # Practice_Cmake

 Template for c language within VSCode CMake Environment

+This is an example project using CMake.

+The requirements are:

+- CMake 3.11 or better; 3.14+ highly recommended.
+- A C++17 compatible compiler
+- The Boost libararies (header only part is fine)
+- Git
+- Doxygen (optional)

 # Download required softwares

 - Windows:

   - [Using GCC with MinGW](https://code.visualstudio.com/docs/cpp/config-mingw)